reel2bits/reel2bits/TRANSLATORS.rst

 Thank you for reading this!
 If you want to help translate reel2bits, you found the proper place :)

-This doc is a placeholder for when we will have our own Weblate instance for translating more easily.

 Translation workflow
 --------------------